Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Localisation with

 \begin{proof} We first consider when $C = 0$.
-By Lemma \ref{eq:C=0iffB=0} in supplementary information \ref{app:AdditionalLemmas}, this implies that $B = 0$.
+By Lemma \ref{eq:C=0iffB=0} in the appendix \ref{app:AdditionalLemmas}, this implies that $B = 0$.
 Therefore, $A$ and $D$ are both $2n \times 2n$ symplectic matrices, which can be counted independently.
 Following the counting algorithm in Lemma \ref{lemma:algorithm}, the number of choices of $S$ with $C=0$ is given exactly by

 Finally, dividing by the total number of choices for S gives the probability.
 Using Lemma \ref{S block permutation} and \ref{eq:C=0iffB=0}, this argument applies to any of the four sub-matrices $A,B,C,D$.
 The bounds are found using lemma \ref{eq:order S}. \end{proof}